 text as they were written, until the final draft of the document is

 to another document, using either cut-and-paste or something like the Clipper

 macro.
-But that document is only temporary and must also be save to
+But that other document should also be saved to

-disk.
 If you don't mind the extra files on disk -- which can always be block deleted in the future -- the NewFN# macro might be very

 stop key (.) and if the file has a name -- and it will play whenever you

 type a period into the document, saving the document at the same time.
 It will not perform a save (but still type a period) if the period follows

 a number, a space, or another period, nor will it save while in a header, footer, footnote, text box, or other substructure.

 (i.e., originally blank) WPD document it will pop a message to let you know